 The most essential (we desperately need it back) yet dangerous of the unassimilated abject pantheon tends to be defined by his utter lack of social graces and his surplus of animal power; he's the shaman outsider, a bit too large for ordinary civilization so he lives--by choice and necessity-- in the wilderness; his hair and wild beard and maniacal eyes give him away... he's the wild man.
 Any hero's journey requires a visit with him for the wild man holds onto the element that is 'circumcised' or castrated to make a civilized man, and that element is required for success.
 When the rest of his tribe was being declawed for city living, the wild man stayed behind, and kept his claws.
-His isolation represents a possible outcome for the hero's journey if the hero decides not to return to the social order with his beanstalk prizes, but instead shun the company of soft-handed mortals and stay in the forest where nymphs and satyrs are true to tha game.
-The wild man can be terrifying or gentle but either way he lives larger than the average bear, and way larger than the civilized schmuck who needs his help.
+His isolation represents a possible outcome for the hero's journey if the hero decides not to return to the social order with his beanstalk prizes and instead shuns the company of soft-handed mortals and stays in the forest where nymphs and satyrs run free.
+The wild man can be terrifying or gentle but either way he lives larger than the average bear, and way larger than the civilized schmuck.

-The modern sage archetype (coming up soon!) evolves from the wild man: the sage has harnessed the wild man energy, while the wild man is wild man energy.
-Sometimes he can be both.
-Merlin is an ideal example of a wild man / sage, depending on the author of the story.
+The modern sage archetype evolves from the wild man: the sage has harnessed the wild man energy and incorporated it towards higher goals, while the wild man is wild man energy, he embodies it and he doesn't transcend it.
+Sometimes he can be both sage and wild man, like Merlin.
 And the knights of Camelot when searching for the grail essentially must all become wild men themselves, entering the twisted forest and letting their beards grow strange and long.
-Yoda and Obi Wan both start out their films a little wild and spooky -- as when Obi Wan spooks off the sand people, or Yoda ransacks Luke's Dagoba encampment.
-In their instances the difference is more in perception; the more we see them the more sage-ish they get, their wildman aura is based on unfamiliarity (Olaf in HEIDI is another example of this).
-Thus the sage can enact the wild man to teach the overly civilized and the wise man can act civilized to teach the overly wild, but the true wild man, as seen here, doesn't 'act' anything- he just is; forever lacking the 'lack' that would bring him into the 'enlightened' age.
+Yoda and Obi Wan both start out their films a little wild -- as when Obi Wan spooks off the sand people, or Yoda ransacks Luke's Dagoba encampment.
+In their instances the difference is more in perception; the more we see them the more sage-ish they become; their wildman aura is based on unfamiliarity (Olaf in HEIDI is another example of this).
+Thus the sage can enact the wild man to scare off trespassers or to teach the overly civilized and the wise man can act civilized to teach the overly wild, but the true wild man, as seen here, doesn't 'act' anything- he just is; forever lacking the 'lack' that would bring him into the 'enlightened' age.

 The Wild Man as Actor -